capital-american/Capital-American-Shaman/src/pages/products/index.md

         </p>
   heading: What we offer
-  description: "High quality Cbd products from Austin's best CBD Store.
+  description: 'High quality Cbd products from Austin''s best CBD Store.
 We are
-    the \"Austin Shaman\" That's located on Burnet Rd. "
+    the "Austin Shaman" That''s located on Burnet Rd. '
 main:
   heading: test main
   description: |-

     test
   image1:
     alt: A close-up of a paper filter filled with ground coffee